csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

     #.
 A method that returns the area of the circle that calls it (i.e., $π$ times the radius squared).
 #.
 Test those two methods in your `Main` program, by displaying on the screen the area and the circumference of the object you created in the previous exercise.
 #.
 Use the format specifier `N` to round the circumference.
-#.
-Add two constructors:
-    #. a default, parameterless constructor: it does nothing
-    #. a constructor with 1 parameter for radius: it initializes the radius attribute
-#.
-Add a `ToString` method that returns the values of the radius, circumference and area of the circle

 You can find a possible solution to this problem [in this archive](Circle_Solution.zip).